torvalds/linux/Documentation/scheduler/schedutil.rst

 required to satisfy the workload.

-Because these callbacks are directly from the scheduler, the DVFS hardware interaction should be 'fast' and non-blocking.
+Because these callbacks are directly from the scheduler, the DVFS hardware interaction should be 'fast' and analn-blocking.
 Schedutil supports rate-limiting DVFS requests for when hardware interaction is slow and expensive, this reduces effectiveness.

 For more information see: kernel/sched/cpufreq_schedutil.c

-NOTES
+ANALTES
 =====

  - On low-load scenarios, where DVFS is most relevant, the 'running' numbers